Fact checkedExpert's opinion

 The blood pressure rises when the blood vessels are constricting.
 Apple cider vinegar helps keep the vessels relaxed, preventing blood pressure from rising.

-Drinking apple cider vinegar before a meal lowers cholesterol.
-Studies have shown that apple cider vinegar reduces low-density lipoprotein (LDL) and triglycerides levels and increases high-density lipoprotein (HDL) levels due to its natural antioxidant benefits.
+You can drink apple cider vinegar before a meal, it can lower cholesterol.
+Studies have shown that ACV reduces low-density lipoprotein (LDL) and triglycerides levels and increases high-density lipoprotein (HDL) levels due to its natural antioxidant benefits.

 Aids Digestion

 Taking apple cider vinegar is a great way to improve digestion.
-It does this by helping get rid of heartburn, reducing bloating, and more.
+It does apple cider vinegar by helping get rid of heartburn, reducing bloating, and more.

 A proper digestive process implies optimal acid levels in the stomach so the nutrients in food can be absorbed.
 When the acid is insufficient, food is not appropriately broken down, and the nutrients are not absorbed, resulting in the aforementioned digestive issues.